 The UML language includes an extension mechanism called UML Profiles.
 UML Profiles are themselves defined as UML models (MOF is not used).
 However, their intent is to specify extensions to the UML language semantics in much the same way one could extend the UML language by adding to the MOF definition of UML.
 As UML Profiles are valid UML models, XMI does provide a mechanism for exchanging the UML Profiles between UML tools.
 However, as they are extensions to concepts defined in the UML language itself, the definition of a UML Profile refers to the UML language definitions.
-An XMI 2.1 representation of the SysML profile (i.e., the UML Profile for SysML) is provided as a support document to this specification (refer to ad/2006-03-02).
+An XMI 2.1 representation of the SysML profile (i.e., the UML Profile for SysML), as well as XMI 2.1 representations of Model Libraries defined by SysML, are provided as support documents to this specification.
 As with UML, XMI provides a convenient serialized format for model interchange between SysML tools and basic validation of those files using an XML Schema as well.

-D.4 Overview of AP233
+D.4 Overview of ISO 10303-233 STEP AP233